Fire and rescue services

 More information:

-Although Denmark is not prone to extreme weather or natural disasters, travellers to Greenland or the Faroe Islands should plan accordingly.
+Although the main peninsular of Denmark is not prone to extreme weather or natural disasters, travellers to Greenland or the Faroe Islands should plan accordingly.

 Some places in the Arctic are a long way from mobile coverage and help, including: